kuzutsu/tsuzuku/README.md

 ### Games
 #### Odd one out
-Query will only show after submitting an answer
+Query will only appear after submitting an answer

 #### Quiz
 Single selection mode (default) only have one correct answer